Mendocino triple junction: Geolithology

 The region is dominated by Mesozoic-to-Cretaceous aged rocks which make up an uplifted subduction zone accretionary wedge called the Franciscan Complex.
-This unit is made up of sandstones, shales, cherts, metagraywackes, melanges, as well as mafic volcanics, and is mostly metamorphosed to blueschist and eclogite facies.
+This unit is made of sandstones, shales, cherts, metagraywackes, melanges, as well as mafic volcanics, and is mostly metamorphosed to blueschist and eclogite facies.

 Thermal regime

 The spatial distribution of heat flow in the vicinity of the MTJ is similar to what would be expected in a subduction environment.
 That is, heat flow is low above the subducting Gorda slab, between 40 and 50 mW/m2.
 South of the MTJ, heat flow through the California coast is higher, around 90 mW/m2.
 The distance south of the MTJ over which heat flow increases gives an indication of the timing of development of the heat flow anomaly.
 The observed surface heat flow doubles over a distance of ~200 km, corresponding to a timeframe of migration of 4–5 Ma.
 It is also consistent with a source for the anomaly, thought to be asthenospheric mantle material, emplaced at shallow depths of 15–25 km, i.e. in the slab window.
 This rise of the heat flow anomaly time implies that there is probably only a thin crustal lid above the slab window.